chmln/sd/README.md

 ## Comparison to sed

-While sed is frighteningly powerful, `sd` focuses on doing just one thing and doing it well.
+While sed does a whole lot more, `sd` focuses on doing just one thing and doing it well.

 Some cherry-picked examples, where `sd` shines:
 - Replace newlines with commas: